DjangoGirls/tutorial/en/django_start_project/README.md

 <!--endsec-->

 `django-admin.py` is a script that will create the directories and files for you.
+When you execute it you should indicate, that you would like to start a new project and tell the project name.
+For example `django-admin.py startproject myfirstproject`.
+As a result a new directory is created with the same name as your project.
 You should now have a directory structure which looks like this:

 ```
 djangogirls